paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Build Support

 #### Define Preprocessor Symbols
 The only way to compile code that relies on a library that may not exists is to use the preprocessor.
-Since we will know the availability of a package, we can tell the compiler.
+Since we will know whether a package is available we can tell the compiler.

 For this, create a class in a ***Editor*** directory and have it initialise on load and inherit from ```AddDefineSymbols```.
 In the static constructor run your tests and add or remove define symbols as needed.